· 3 min readIrelandPacking ListSelf-CateringWicklow

 For outdoors days

-A good picnic blanket — waterproof-backed
+A good picnic blanket, waterproof-backed

-Russborough House, the Blessington Lakes, the grounds at Powerscourt — all brilliant picnic spots.
+Russborough House, the Blessington Lakes, the grounds at Powerscourt, all brilliant picnic spots.
 But Irish grass is almost always slightly damp.
 A blanket with a waterproof backing means you actually sit on the ground rather than hovering awkwardly.

-Waterproof picnic blanket on Amazon
+Waterproof picnic blanket

 Underrated on a Wicklow holiday.
 Red kites soar over the lakes, herons stand motionless on the river, and the views from the mountain tops are the kind where you want to be able to pick out detail.
 A compact pair takes up almost no space in a bag.